Top 11 Communication Skills and How You Can Improve Them

 Asking the right questions is the catalyst for good conversations, so ask away.

-Avoiding distractions should be a priority whether you’re talking to someone in person or chatting via a business messaging app.
+Avoiding distractions should be a priority, whether you’re talking to someone in person or chatting via an internal communication app.

 Give your full attention to the other person to showcase your respect and contribute to a meaningful conversation.

-Our contributor, Smita Des Jain, believes that it’s important to be open and flexible to using new technology:
+Our contributor, Smita Das Jain, believes that it’s important to be flexible and open to using new technology:

 To start improving your communication skills, you first need to take a look at the current state of things.
 Assess your strengths and weaknesses and identify areas that need improvement.